COVID-19 Vaccine and Children

 Consider the best environment for your child's vaccine appointment

-- Is it easier for your family to schedule an after-school appointment at a larger, community clinic?
+- Is it easier for your family to schedule an after-school appointment at the Health Department's clinic?

 Learn about the vaccine and side effects for children

 - Your child may experience side effects from the vaccine.
 Most side-effects are mild and go away in a day or so,